 We, the WHO-Civil Society Working Group to Advance Action on Climate Change and Health, urge the deans, academics, managers and other teaching staff of health professional educational institutes, as well as the associated accrediting, examination, and licensing bodies to ensure graduating health professionals are prepared to identify, prevent, and respond to the health impacts of climate change and environmental degradation.

-Human health is inextricably linked to planetary health.
+Human health like cardiovascular disease is inextricably linked to planetary health.
 From floods to wildfires to heat emergencies, climate change is already impacting health and health systems with disadvantaged and Indigenous communities being affected the most.
 Health professionals have an ethical and professional responsibility to be familiar with both current and future climate change and environmental health threats in order to fulfill duties to their patients and to society.

 Responses to a global health emergency, whether a pandemic or a climate disaster, air pollution or biodiversity loss, need resilient health systems and a highly proactive, skilled and committed health workforce.
 One of the key strategies to achieve resilient, low-carbon health systems is to strengthen educational and training programs for all health professionals.
 Health systems must also do their part to reduce the global greenhouse gas emissions produced in the delivery of healthcare services.

 Universities and education stakeholders must update and evolve programs such that they address risks from climate change as well as opportunities to improve the global public health response to climate change.
 A recent survey showed climate change educational programs for future doctors are lacking worldwide, and are often student-led.
 Another global survey with 160 health professional schools indicate many barriers are being faced in integrating climate and health content into curricula, including lack of institutional support.

 To empower health professionals with the knowledge and skills they need to respond to climate change, we present the following calls to action: